FFMS/ffms2/doc/ffms2-api.md

 ```c++
 const FFMS_Frame *FFMS_GetFrameByTime(FFMS_VideoSource *V, double Time, FFMS_ErrorInfo *ErrorInfo);
 ```
-Does the exact same thing as `FFMS_GetFrame` except instead of giving it a frame number you give it a timestamp in seconds, and it will retrieve the frame that starts closest to that timestamp.
+Does the exact same thing as [FFMS_GetFrame][GetFrame] except instead of giving it a frame number you give it a timestamp in seconds, and it will retrieve the frame that starts closest to that timestamp.
 This function exists for the people who are too lazy to build and traverse a mapping between frame numbers and timestamps themselves.

 ### FFMS_GetAudio - decodes a number of audio samples